Arkansas man photographed sitting in Pelosi’s office arrested

 The U.S. Department of Justice on Friday confirmed the arrest of Richard Barnett, who was captured on camera with his foot up on a desk.
 The 60-year-old man from Arkansas turned himself in at the Benton County Sheriff’s Office on Friday morning and is currently in FBI custody, NewsNation affiliate KNWA reported.

-Federal prosecutor Ken Kohl said an Alabama man who had Molotov cocktails and firearms in his truck parked near the U.S. Capitol was also arrrested.
+Federal prosecutor Ken Kohl said an Alabama man who had Molotov cocktails and firearms in his truck parked near the U.S. Capitol was also arrested.

 Kohl also said the Justice Department has charged a delegate in the West Virginia state legislature who live-streamed during the riot.
 Delegate Derrick Evans has been charged with entering a restricted area of the U.S. Capitol.